danglam88/Jaikin/README.md

 The application contains a canvas that allows users to add control points by clicking on the canvas.

-The application will then draw lines connecting all the control points.

 When the user presses the `Enter` key, the application will start the Chaikins algorithm animation.

 The animation will run through 7 steps of the Chaikins algorithm, with each step taking 0.5 seconds.

-After that, the animation will restart from the beginning (step 1).
+After that, the animation will restart from the beginning (step 1) and continue until the user presses the `Shift` or `Esc` key.

 ## Installation